`Jon (Sean) Jasperson

 (CliftonStrengths Assessment)

-Professor Jasperson earned his Ph.D. in Business Administration with an emphasis in Information Management Science from Florida State University.
-He joined the Mays Business School faculty in 2005.
+`Jon (Sean) Jasperson is Associate Dean for Academic Innovation and Clinical Professor at Mays Business School at Texas A&M University, where he leads enterprise-scale digital learning initiatives across graduate programs.
+He earned his Ph.D. in Business Administration with an emphasis in Information Management Science from Florida State University and joined the Mays Business School faculty in 2005.
 He also holds a Bachelor of Science degree in Accounting and a Master of Accountancy degree from Brigham Young University.